rushighate30/Async_fifo_design_and_verification/README.md

-Async FIFO Design with CDC and Verification using System Verilog
+Async FIFO Design with CDC and Verification using System Verilog.